avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 # Post-Quantum Migration Properties

-The purpose of this section is to define a set of properties that can be used to classify each of the use-cases listed in a consistent way {{sec-usecases}}.
+The purpose of this section is to define a set of properties that can be used to classify each of the use-cases listed in {{sec-usecases}}.
 The goal is to make the document a resource to help classify use cases which are not covered herein because, for example, implementors could classify their own use-case and then find one in this document with the same properties / classification.

 ##Lifetime
 TBD

-##Protocol(s) - Active Negotiation
+##Protocol
+TBD

-Protocols with existing mechanisms for real-time cryptographic negotiation such as TLS and IKE already contain mechanisms for upgraded clients to downgrade the cryptography in a given session in order to communicate with a legacy peer.
+1. Active Negotiation - Protocols with existing mechanisms for real-time cryptographic negotiation such as TLS and IKE already contain mechanisms for upgraded clients to downgrade the cryptography in a given session in order to communicate with a legacy peer.
 These protocols provide the easiest migration path as these mechanisms should be used to bridge across traditional and post-quantum cryptography.

-##Protocol(s) - Passive Negotiation
-Protocols with existing mechanisms for non-real-time or asynchronous cryptographic negotiation.
+2. Passive Negotiation - Protocols with existing mechanisms for non-real-time or asynchronous cryptographic negotiation.
 For example a PKI end entity who publishes multiple encryption certificates for themselves, each containing a public key for a different algorithm, or code signing object carrying multiple signatures on different algorithms.

-##Protocol(s) - Non Agile
-Non-agile or flag day implies no graceful migration is possible; the community decides that as of a certain date legacy clients will no longer be able to interoperate with upgraded clients.
+3. Non Agile - Non-agile or flag day implies no graceful migration is possible; the community decides that as of a certain date legacy clients will no longer be able to interoperate with upgraded clients.

 ##Backward compatibility
 TBD